-FLEXIBLE / RECONFIGURABLE ARCHITECTURE
+FLEXIBLE/RECONFIGURABLE ARCHITECTURE

-To achieve maximum flexibility, we designed Aurora to have a number of components that could be plugged in and matched to gain varied results.
+To achieve maximum flexibility, we designed Aurora to have a number of reconfigurable components that can be plugged in and matched to gain varied results, see Fig. 1.
 The scheduling system permits arbitrary flexibility by allowing a developer to specify what code libraries to use for different parts of scheduling.
 Each of the pluggable components must extend the corresponding general base class that defines the entry-point methods.
 This allows the objects that are integral to Aurora to interact with them successfully.
 The libraries may make use of any of the Aurora objects (such as activities and resources) that pass through the interface.
 These objects provide support for additional attribute caching, permitting domains to make use of custom properties in the scheduling heuristics.
-The primary pluggable components include a preprocessor; a scheduling methods; a conflict solution manager; and a postprocessor.
-See Figure 1 for a more detailed breakdown of configurable operations.
+The primary pluggable components include a preprocessor; a scheduling queue that prioritizes; the actual scheduler, which usually applies several scheduling methods; a conflict solution manager; and a postprocessor.
+See Fig. 1 for a more detailed breakdown of configurable operations.

-From this reconfigurable Aurora architecture, we have been able to build quite varied complex and successful scheduling systems; accomplishments range from scheduling the downlinks of US Air Force satellites [5] [7] & scheduling related to space debris tracking [6], to scheduling medical residents during their education at Harvard's Medical School, to scheduling the final assembly of the Boeing 787 jetliner and various other aircraft for Boeing, as well as similar operations for Bombardier and Learjet, to combining intelligent scheduling with Critical Chain Project Management (CCPM), to scheduling the manufacturing facilities of pharmaceutical production.
+From this reconfigurable Aurora architecture, we have been able to build quite varied complex and successful scheduling systems; accomplishments range from scheduling the downlinks of US Air Force satellites (Mohammed, 2010), (Stottler, 2011) & scheduling related to space debris tracking (Stottler, 2011), to scheduling medical residents during their education at Harvard's Medical School, to scheduling the final assembly of the Boeing 787 jetliner and various other aircraft for Boeing, as well as similar operations for Bombardier and Learjet, to combining intelligent scheduling with Critical Chain Project Management (CCPM), to scheduling the manufacturing facilities of pharmaceutical production.